matrix-org/arewemlsyet/index.md

 # Not Yet.

-[Messaging Layer Security (MLS)](https://messaginglayersecurity.rocks/) is an (almost) IETF standard for end-to-end encryption in messaging systems.
+[Messaging Layer Security (MLS)](https://messaginglayersecurity.rocks/) is an [IETF standard](https://datatracker.ietf.org/doc/rfc9420/) for end-to-end encryption in messaging systems.
 We are investigating bringing MLS to Matrix.
 So far we have basic encryption and decryption working and can handle membership changes.